XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 5. In Step 5 you implemented a password-protected seed vault, so that secrets that should remain secrets are not stored in environment variables.
 6. Then you gave the application a facelift by adding bootstrap and restructuring the template.
 7. In Step 7 you added wallet functionalities to what was so far a monitoring application by adding a dialog and the corresponding backend functionality to transfer XRP.
-8. Finally you stepped into some finder details of XRPL development by implementing the domain verification check.
+8. Finally, you stepped into some finder details of XRPL development by implementing the domain verification check.